LaudateCorpus1/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/domain-lifecycle/introspection.md

 Alternately, you can set `overrideDistributionStrategy` to ON_RESTART, which means that the new configuration overrides will not be distributed to already running WebLogic Server instances, but will instead be applied only to servers as they start or restart.
 Use of this value will *not* cause WebLogic Server instances to restart absent changes to other fields, such as `restartVersion`.

-{{% notice note %}} Changes to configuration overrides distributed to running WebLogic Server instances can only take effect if the corresponding WebLogic configuration MBean attribute is "dynamic".
+{{< alert title="NOTE" color="primary" >}} Changes to configuration overrides distributed to running WebLogic Server instances can only take effect if the corresponding WebLogic configuration MBean attribute is "dynamic".
 For instance, the Data Source "passwordEncrypted" attribute is dynamic while the "Url" attribute is non-dynamic.
-{{% /notice %}}
+{{< /alert >}}

 #### Distributing changes to running Model in Image domains